Society for Pediatric Radiology

 The Society for Pediatric Radiology is a professional association of pediatric radiologists.
 The Society publishes the journal Pediatric Radiology and holds a yearly meeting.
 It was founded in 1958 at an informal meeting in Washington, DC, United States.
 Instrumental in its founding were John Caffey, Edward Neuhauser, and Frederic Silverman.

-In 1985, Lionel W. Young became the first African American chair of the board of the Sociey for Pediatric Radiology.
+In 1985, Lionel W. Young became the first African American chair of the board of the Society for Pediatric Radiology.